fredgrott/MyAndroidStuff/README.md

 default android app arhcitecture styles that Google encourages.

-## What Senoir Android Dev Looks Like?
+## What Senior Android Dev Looks Like?

-The things you should see in app-code samples for a Senoir Android Developer cover these areas:
+The things you should see in app-code samples for a Senior Android Developer cover these areas:

 * Choice and or creation of App Architecture to Produce a Responsive Mobile App
 * Customize and or backporting UI widgets to create the user experience